Academic Regulations

 • EXT: Extra course.
 Not for degree credit; course has no effect on status or grade point average.

-For any undergraduate or graduate student considering take some time away from their degree program, they should make an appointment with their advisor to discuss available options.
-Students can contact their academic advisors at inquire.ischool@utoronto.ca.
+Any student considering taking some time away from their degree program should make an appointment with their advisor to discuss available options.
+Students can book appointments with their academic advisors here, or contact inquire.ischool@utoronto.ca.

 Undergraduate Students

-Faculty of Information students are eligible to request for temporary time away (i.e. a Leave of Absence) from the Faculty/University if they experience a variety of personal circumstances that may negatively impact their ability to continue in the program, without having their time away count towards their degree duration.
+Faculty of Information students are eligible to request temporary time away (i.e., a leave of absence) from the Faculty/University if they experience a variety of personal circumstances that may negatively impact their ability to continue in the program, without having their time away count towards their degree duration.
 Students may request a leave for the following reasons:

 • Serious health, personal or family issues